NanoCommons/workshops/2021-12-08/SPARQLendpoint/NanosafetyRDF.md

 ### Exercise 4 - extracting values

+  Can you write a query that gives you the material label, the DOI and the value for the endpoint "shape"@en?
+What is the shape of "CeO2 NP-A"? <button onclick="toggleAnswer('nsrdfq4a')">Answer</button><span id="nsrdfq4a" style="visibility: hidden">spherical</span>

-  The following query show you information about thw medium in which the zeta potential is measure.
+  The following query show you information about the medium in which the zeta potential is measured.

   ```SPARQL
   PREFIX bao: <http://www.bioassayontology.org/bao#>